 The thing about the future is that it can change without warning.
 You can be certain about your goals, but not so much about what the future might bring.

-Having this in mind, you can set your short-term goals while looking at your long-term vision.
-This allows you to work towards your vision with a flexibility that lets you change your short-term goals if necessary.
+Having this in mind, you can set your short-term objectives while looking at your long-term vision.
+This allows you to work towards your vision with a flexibility that lets you change your short-term objectives if necessary.

 Long-Term Vision: Why It’s so Great!

 Let’s say you set a long-term goal that within two years, you want to be running a successful restaurant making $20,000 per month.
-This is a great goal.
+This is a great plan.

 However, what happens if somewhere along the line, you realize the restaurant business is just not for you?
 This predicament leaves you in a tight spot.
 Either you scrap your long-term goals or you have to force yourself to keep doing something you don’t enjoy.
 Abandoning your plan and starting over will make you feel like a failure.
 On the other hand, forcing yourself to keep on with it will make you miserable.

 Now, consider instead that you set a long-term vision to run a successful business.
 This is more flexible.
-In this scenario, you set a short-term goal to start running a restaurant within six months.
+In this scenario, you set a short-term objective to start running a restaurant within six months.
 Let’s say somewhere around the 5th month, and you realize, “This isn’t working!”
-You simply set a new short-term goal to run a successful food delivery service instead.
+You simply set a new short-term objective to run a successful food delivery service instead.
 You finally end up discovering you’re happier and better at this new business.
-Your short-term goals have changed, but your long-term vision of owning a successful business is still in play.
+Your short-term objectives have changed, but your long-term vision of owning a successful business is still in play.

 It’s About Direct Influence

-When setting short-term goals, they should be things you can directly influence or control.
-Let’s say you set a goal to stay healthy (and perhaps lose some weight) by eating healthy five times a week for the next three months.
+When setting short-term objectives, they should be things you can directly influence or control.
+Let’s say you set an intention to stay healthy (and perhaps lose some weight) by eating healthy five times a week for the next three months.
 Eating healthy is something you can control and directly influence.

 However, if you go with the common goal of, say, losing 15 lbs. over the same period, this is not something you can control.
 Even if you work out every single day and eat healthy every day, you really have no control over the amount of weight your body can choose to lose.
 Our bodies are different—we deal with food and exercise differently.